-“Oh I’m sorry…”
+“Oh, I’m sorry…”

 I pushed our cart past her and as if to add insult to injury my son tossed his half-eaten biscuit in her shopping cart and said, “Daddy, that girl had a lot of boogies in her nose”.

 It still baffles me why the concept of a stay-at-home dad is so unreal.
 I would really like for this lady to take a look at the Metro-North train station in our town during rush hour.
-There are as many men dropping off commuting women as their are vice versa.
+There are as many men dropping off commuting women as there is vice versa.
 Perhaps she should stop in our Monday morning library class where there are more dads than moms singing songs with their kids.